 Picture a couple at a nice dinner but both of them are staring at their phone.

-They are not enjoying the one moment that have.
+They are not enjoying the one moment they have.

 We all do it.